-Welcome to Ways of Seeing, where two artists sit down to discuss the nuances of their work, trade industry secrets, and catch up on their latest projects.
-The only catch?
-One of them is on staff at W magazine.
-In this week’s edition, visuals editor Michael Beckert chats with Tyler Mitchell, the 25-year-old photographer whose notoriety has skyrocketed since he shot the September 2018 cover of American Vogue starring Beyoncé, becoming the first and youngest Black photographer to do so in the process.
+Welcome to Ways of Seeing, an interview series that highlights outstanding talent in photography and film—the people behind the camera whose work you should be watching.
+In this week’s edition, senior content editor Michael Beckert chats with Tyler Mitchell, the 25-year-old photographer whose notoriety has skyrocketed since he shot the September 2018 cover of American Vogue starring Beyoncé, becoming the first and youngest Black photographer to do so in the process.
 Since then, he’s landed a spot on the Forbes 30 Under 30 list, exhibitions at the International Center of Photography, and more.
 He’s now gearing up to release a photography book, titled I Can Make You Feel Good.
 But in this Q&A, Mitchell maintains that hierarchies and accolades are not the driving motivations behind his creating work—references to the past and a genuine curiosity and love for the craft are.

 Are you in London right now?

 I just got here two days ago, and I’m going to be here for a while.
 I’m really happy to just get a break for a second.